msavoiu/CPSC-362-Group-Project-Activity-1/README.md

 - Website has core product viewing, add-to-cart, and checkout functionalities
 - Customers create accounts to keep track of items in their cart, view previous orders, and track shipments
 - Convenient options for payment are provided for customers
+- Customers can visit the website from both their computers/laptops and smartphones

 ### Functional requirements
 | ID:  | FR001 |